opensearch-project/community/social-guidelines.md

 This document covers the social media guidelines for administering and posting on the OpenSearch Project social media accounts.

 The OpenSearch Project & the OpenSearch Software Foundation manage multiple social media accounts.
-These guidelines are intended to apply to all OpenSearch channels, regardless of who may be acting as manager at a given time.
+These guidelines are intended to apply to all OpenSearch channels, regardless of who may be acting as manager at a given time to ensure brand consistency, content accuracy, and alignment with project goals.

 ## OpenSearch Project social handles